March 2008 Archives

 The World's 50 Best Works of Art (and how to see them) - Telegraph

-4. Terracotta Army (c220-210 BC) near Xi'an, China Getting there: difficult
+(c220-210 BC) near Xi’an, China

 Neither photographs, nor the British Museum exhibition can prepare you for the full army.
 The dead seem to have marched out of the ground, and are awaiting their next command, rank after rank, all subtly different.
 Some have been left as they were discovered - toppled, fragmentary, like old photographs from the trenches of 1916.
 This is a direct encounter with a distant, but still formidable antiquity.